Waterways Committee

 Major Projects:

 The NW Cape Waterways Committee is a small group of NWNA Members with a passion for boating and the sustainability of our waterways and estuary.
-The committee's primary focus is finding additional navigable access to Charlotte Harbor.
+The committee's primary focus is on finding additional navigable access to Charlotte Harbor.

 An additional focus for the committee is to think broadly about the current and future state of our waterways, respecting the estuary, and making strategic recommendations on sustainability and accessibility for residents.